Electrium-Mobility/elmo-discord-bot/README.md

 3. Obtain config tokens

 ```
-Go into Discord, find the pinned messages for config.json and credentials.json.
+Go into Discord, find the pinned messages for config.json and credentials.json in the config-and-credentials channel.
 Download and put into your directory.
 ```

 4. Run this command to deploy commands: